lmflorian/Cloudera-CDP-Administrator-Private-Cloud-Base/README.md

 -	Add additional role instance after the service is created.
 -	Start/stop/restart role instance
 -	Decomission a role instance
-	-	This redmoves the role instance while the cluster is running and without losing data.
+	-	This removes the role instance while the cluster is running and without losing data.
 -	Delete the role
 	-	We'll decommisision it before it deletes it.
 	-	Deleting a gateway role removes the client libraries